NBA 2K League: Format

-Player eligibility and benefits
+Player selection, eligibility, and benefits

-Initial season

-In order to qualify for the league draft, a player needed to be over the age of 18 and own NBA 2K on either PlayStation 4 or Xbox One.
-Players had to win a number of games in Pro-Am mode and submit an application.
-Following that, the players who qualified participated in a combine that ran from February 2–21, 2018.
-Only a select number of applicants received invites to the draft.
-The NBA 2k league has announced a new tryout process for the upcoming 2021 season.
+Players join the league by being drafted to an NBA 2K League team or added to a team roster as part of an add/waive roster process.
+In order to qualify for the league draft, players are required to be over the age of 18 and must have graduated from high school (or, if the player did not graduate, the class with which the player would have graduated must have graduated).
+The league has historically assembled a draft pool, from which teams can select players, through qualification tournaments run by 2K League teams or competitions in the year's iteration of NBA 2K.
+Players in the draft pool also have the opportunity to participate in the NBA 2K League combine.
+Players are drafted into the league at the NBA 2K League Draft, which takes place before the season.

-All players signed six-month contracts and will have their relocation and housing costs covered by the league, as well as benefits such as medical insurance and a retirement plan.
-Food, transportation, and housing will also be covered during the season when teams travel for games.
+Players sign six-month contracts and have their relocation and housing costs covered by the league and teams, as well as benefits such as medical insurance and a retirement plan.
+Food, transportation, and housing is also be covered during the season when teams travel for games.

-Players drafted in the first round will make $35,000, while the rest of the players will make $32,000.
-There will be four other opportunities throughout the season to win money as $1 million will be split between three tournaments and the league championship.
+During the six-month season, players drafted in the first round make a base salary of $35,000, while players drafted in subsequent rounds make $33,000.
+Players retained by teams following a season in the league earn $38,000.
+Players can also earn money through the league's $2.5 million prize pool, which is split across all tournaments and playoffs throughout the season, as well as seasonal individual awards.
 Players are also allowed to sign endorsement deals to earn extra income.

 Teams

 On December 11, 2017, the official logo for the NBA 2K League was revealed, with the logos for each of the 17 teams being revealed over the course of the following days.
 On August 15, 2018, it was announced that the league would expand to 21 teams in 2019 with the addition of teams from Atlanta, Brooklyn, Los Angeles, and Minnesota.
 The league grew to 23 teams in 2020 with the additions of Charlotte and Gen.G, the first team outside of North America.
 The league expanded to Mexico in 2022 with the addition of Dux Gaming, who became the 24th team in the league.
-The league will expand to Australia in 2023 with the introduction of NBL Oz Gaming, operated by Australia's National Basketball League, as the 25th team.
+The league expanded to Australia in 2023 with the introduction of NBL Oz Gaming, operated by Australia's National Basketball League, as the 25th team.